eoos-systems/eoos-project-if-posix/README.md

 None that the *--config* parameter can be one of *Release*, *Debug*, *RelWithDebInfo*, *MinSizeRel*, but for developing purpose we recommend to pass *RelWithDebInfo*.

-Having done all the steps, EOOS will be installed to the *C:\Program Files (x86)* directory, and you will be able to find EOOS in by using `find_package()` command in your CMake project.
+Having done all the steps, EOOS will be installed to the */usr/local* directory, and you will be able to find EOOS in by using `find_package()` command in your CMake project.

 An example of your root *CMakeLists.txt* may be the next: